Gretchen Kuhrmann, Artistic Director

-In 2014, Choralis and Cantus Primo were selected to be featured performing ensembles for the Chorus America national conference held in Washington, DC in June.
+In 2014, Choralis and the Choralis Cantus Primo youth choir were selected to be featured performing ensembles for the Chorus America national conference held in Washington, DC in June.
 Ensembles under Ms. Kuhrmann’s direction have also been selected to perform for both ACDA (American Choral Directors Association) and VMEA (Virginia Music Educators Association) conventions.

 Todd Fickley, Associate Director and Keyboard Artist

 Todd Fickley is the Associate Director and Keyboard Artist for Choralis.
-He is also the Acting Director of the Washington Bach Consort, after having performed with them for over 15 years, and Associate Music Director and Chorus Master of the Cathedral Choral Society.
-He also is the Organist of The Falls Church Anglican in Falls Church, Virginia.
+He also is Organist at The National Presbyterian Church in Washington, DC and previously held the positions of Acting Director of the Washington Bach Consort and Associate Music Director and Chorus Master of the Cathedral Choral Society.

 A native Washingtonian, Mr. Fickley began his organ studies at the Washington National Cathedral under Bruce Neswick.
 At the age of 23, Mr. Fickley was made a Fellow of the American Guild of Organists (AGO).
-He also holds the AGO Choirmaster Diploma as well as the M.A. in Organ Performance with High Distinction from the University of Wales.
+He also holds the AGO Choirmaster Diploma and the M.A. in Organ Performance with High Distinction from the University of Wales.